-*Also, it’s important to realize the author of this post is SecurityMetrics.
+*Note that the author of this post is SecurityMetrics.
 We think we’re pretty good (okay, okay, the best) at PCI compliance.

 What is a PCI Program?